Giant Components in Random Temporal Graphs: The Foremost Forest Algorithm

 In this section, we analyze the Foremost Forest algorithm on a graph $\GGG\sim\FFF_1(G)$, where the base graph $G$ is such that $\delta(G)\ge n-(\log n)^a$ for some constant $a\in \NN$.
 In particular, the goal of the section is to prove~\cref{theorem:general target set} (see ~\cref{fig:reading_guide} for an overview of the proof).
 To this aim, we first want to estimate the time by which a typical foremost forest grown from a set $S$ of $s$ roots in $\GGG$ acquires a given number of vertices.
 In this section, we globally assume that $s\ge (\log n)^b$ for some constant $b\ge a + 1$.
 Sometimes we will need to assume stronger lower bounds on $b$, but this will then be explicitly stated.

 We will consider the execution of the algorithm as a random process that reveals the edges of the resulting foremost forest one by one in the order in which they are added.
 We restrict ourselves to running the algorithm until the set of sources $S$ reaches $n-s$ vertices in total.
-In addition to the number of vertices that the foremost forest reaches by a given time, we will also analyze the distribution of the vertices that the forest acquires.
+In addition to the number of vertices that the foremost forest reaches by a given time, we will also analyze the distribution of the vertices that the forest acquires, i.e., we will show that every new vertex is distributed almost uniformly over the still unreached ones.

-\paragraph{Random Variables $X^S_k$ and $Y^S_k$.} We use similar notation as in \cite{CasteigtsRRZ21} that is recapped in~\cref{sec: foremost forest algorithm}.
+\paragraph*{Random Variables $X^S_k$ and $Y^S_k$.} We use similar notation as in \cite{CasteigtsRRZ21} that is recapped in~\cref{sec: foremost forest algorithm}.
 We denote the edges computed by the algorithm by $e^S_{s},\ldots, e^S_{n-s-1}$.
 Note that for the purpose of more coherent notation, we start the numbering of the edges computed by the algorithm from $s$ (rather than from $1$).
 We then define random variables

 where, extending the notation of \cref{alg: foremost forest} by a superscript denoting the input set $S$, we set $\GGG_F^{s-1, S} := (S, \emptyset, \emptyset)$ and, for every $k\in [s, n-s-1]$,

 Note that by definition, for $k\in [s, n-s-1]$, $Y^S_k$ is the earliest time when the foremost forest for $S$ contains exactly $k-s+1$ edges, or equivalently the earliest time by which $S$ reaches $k+1$ vertices (vertices of $S$ included).
 For $k\in [s, n-s-1]$, let $X^S_k$ be a random variable equal to $Y^S_k - Y^S_{k-1}$, i.e., to the \emph{waiting time} between the edges $e^S_{k-1}$ and $e^S_k$.
 Clearly, we have